ntop/ntopng/doc/src/clickhouse/clickhouse.rst

 Alerts are stored in several tables, all ending with suffix :code:`_alerts`.
 The table prefix indicates the alert family, e.g. :code:`host_alerts` table contains alerts for hosts, :code:`flow_alerts` table contains alerts for flows, and so on.

-For more information, check the [ntopng database schema](https://github.com/ntop/ntopng/blob/dev/httpdocs/misc/db_schema_clickhouse.sql).
+For more information, check the `ntopng database schema <https://github.com/ntop/ntopng/blob/dev/httpdocs/misc/db_schema_clickhouse.sql>`_.

-SSL Connection
+TLS Connection
 --------------

 To connect ntopng with ClickHouse using a secure TCP connection, first, create the server certificate with the following command: